angeella/mds_fMRI/tutorial_mds_fMRI.md

 points(centroids[,2:3], col = cols[as.factor(centroids[,1])], pch = 17,cex=2)
 legend('topright', col=cols, legend=levels(as.factor(mds1[,3])),pch=18, cex = 0.7)
 ```
 <p align="center">
 <img src="https://github.com/angeella/mds_fMRI/blob/readme-edits/mds.png" width="450px" height="300px"/>
 </p>

 We can see that the multidimensional scaling technique permits to represent this heavy matrix into two-dimensional space, also, we can see that are some clusters.
-All brain activities given by a particular category of stimulus are represented by closer points, for example, all brain activities due to viewing a house are plotted in the same cluster.
+All brain activities given by a particular category of stimulus are represented in the same cluster.
 Then, the y-axis can describe the stimulus categories and the x-axis the various scans applied.
 It is a very useful plot that summarizes our multidimensional data.
-We can note, also, that the brain activities given by animate objects, as faces and cats, are closer together with respect to inanimate objects, like bottles, scissors and so, but to test this aspect we need more computation that is outside of this simple tutorial.
+We can note, also, that the brain activities given by animate objects, as faces and cats, are closer together compared to inanimate objects, like bottles, scissors and so, but to test this aspect we need more computation that is outside of this simple tutorial.
-Another important aspect, that we analyzed, is how the brain activities representations change across runs.
-Therefore, we have applied the procedure just explained for run $3$, $6$, $9$ and $12$ of the first subject:
+Another important aspect is how the representation of brain activity changes across runs.
+Therefore, we have applied the procedure just explained considering the runs $3$, $6$, $9$ and $12$ of the first subject:

 <p align="center">
 <img src="https://github.com/angeella/mds_fMRI/blob/readme-edits/plot_sub1_runALL.png" width="750px" height="500px"/>
 </p>

-We can note something strange, across the time the division of cluster gets worse, this may be due to a decrease in the attention of the subject in looking at the proposed stimuli run after run.
+We can note something a little bit strange, across the time the division of cluster gets worse, probably due to loss of subject  attention.

-We must note, also, that this method of multidimensional scaling applied refers to classical multidimensional scaling that provides the same results coming from the **principal component analysis*.
+We must note, also, that this method of multidimensional scaling applied provides the same results coming from the **principal component analysis**.
 Below, the code used to do the principal component analysis:

 ```r
 pca <-prcomp(sub1_run1_XX1,center = TRUE,scale. = TRUE)